Labour Party (UK): Labour Representation Committee (1900–1906)

 The Labour Party was formed by unions and left-wing groups to create a distinct political voice for the working class in Britain.
 In 1900 the Trades Union Congress (TUC), an umbrella body for most unions, sponsored a national conference to unite into a single party that would sponsor candidates for the House of Commons.
 The conference created the Labour Representation Committee (LRC), as a coalition of separate groups with Ramsay MacDonald as secretary.
 The fearsome issue for labour was the 1901 Taff Vale legal decision which made most strikes illegal; the urgent goal was to get Parliament to reverse it.
 The LRC cut a secret deal with the Liberal Party: they would not compete against each other in the 1906 general election.
 Voters gave the Liberals a landslide with 397 seats out of 664; the new LRC won 29 seats.
-The LRC renamed itself "The Labour Party", with veteran MP Keir Hardie narrowly winning the role of leader of the Parliamentary Labour Party (PLP).
+The LRC renamed itself "The Labour Party", with veteran member of Parliament (MP) Keir Hardie narrowly winning the role of leader of the Parliamentary Labour Party (PLP).